“Nutrition and Exercise Keys to Successful Aging: Insights from Dr. Mª José Jiménez Cebrián at ORPEA”

 Nutrition and physical exercise contribute to maintaining optimal health and achieving successful, active and healthy aging

 Together with this type of aging, the pathological aging and that dictates changes in organs and systems due to accelerated aging due to pathologies and environmental factors.
-That is why we can talk about various types of elderly, the healthy, the pre-frail, the frail and the geriatric patient, depending on their state of health.
+That is why we can talk regarding various types of elderly, the healthy, the pre-frail, the frail and the geriatric patient, depending on their state of health.

 Today there is sufficient scientific evidence to affirm that it is possible to significantly reduce the prevalence, incidence and intensity of the disease and with it disability and dependency of the old man

-We can modulate the way of aging by enjoying a active agingwhich could be defined as aging in good health, thus delaying dependency and being more protagonists of our lives, thereby improving quality of life, if we adjust our diet and exercise to age.
+We can modulate the way of aging by enjoying a active agingwhich might be defined as aging in good health, thus delaying dependency and being more protagonists of our lives, thereby improving quality of life, if we adjust our diet and exercise to age.

 Regarding the dietIn the elderly there are nutrients that are essential and therefore must be increased.
 The main difference in nutritional requirements in the elderly is found in the protein intake and some micronutrients.